javazsaz/YoutubeDownloader/README.md

 **ffmpeg**

  - Linux: sudo apt install ffmpeg
- - Windows: Download ffmpeg from: https://ffmpeg.zeranoe.com/builds/
+ - Windows: Download ffmpeg from: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z

+ For Windows:
+  - Extract folder, rename it with "FFmpeg" name, copy and past it on C:/ path.
+  - Open command prompt with admin privileges, and launch this command: setx /m PATH "C:\FFmpeg\bin;%PATH%"
+  - Verify that ffmpeg work with command: ffmpeg --version

 **MongoDB**